Jentility1/Weather-API/README.md

 # Weather-API
-This API is to check the weather of some regions
+This API is React js to check the weather of some regions